aleph2c/miros/doc/recipes.rst

 Our code includes some ``@spy_on`` decorators, which wrap our state functions.
 These were added so I can instrument (automatically add logging code) to the state machine.
-So if I run the above code I will see something like this:
+So if I run the above code I will see something like this in my
+terminal:

 .. code-block:: python